Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Preliminaries

-Even for true expectation-minimization problems, where $\mathcal{I}$ is infinite, the Assumption \ref{Ass:bounded solution variance} is very mild.
+Even for true expectation-minimization problems, where $\mathcal{I}$ is infinite, Assumption \ref{Ass:bounded solution variance} is very mild.
 In particular, this assumption is automatically verified in problems where the loss functions $f_i$ are \emph{nonnegative}, which is standard for problems arising in inverse problems and machine learning.

-\begin{lemma}[Sufficient condition for finite solution variance] Consider Problem \ref{Pb:main} and assume that the functions $f_i$ are $L$-smooth and are uniformly bounded from below functions: there exists $r \in \mathbb{R}$ such that $f_i(x) \geq r$ for every $i \in \mathcal I$ and $x \in \mathcal H$.
+\begin{lemma} Consider Problem \ref{Pb:main} and assume that the functions $f_i$ are $L$-smooth and are uniformly bounded from below functions: there exists $r \in \mathbb{R}$ such that $f_i(x) \geq r$ for every $i \in \mathcal I$ and $x \in \mathcal H$.
 Then Assumption \ref{Ass:bounded solution variance} is true, with moreover the information that

 \end{lemma}

 \begin{proof} Since each $f_i$ is $L$-smooth, we can write \citep[Lemma 2.28]{garrigos_handbook_2024}, for all $x \in \mathcal H$,

 Setting $x = x_* \in {\rm{argmin}}~f$ and taking the expectation of this inequality, we obtain